MarcusGalea/PhysicsInformedRegression.jl/README.md

 # Walkthrough
 This package is intended as an extension to the [SciML](https://sciml.ai/) ecosystem, and is designed to be used in conjunction with [ModelingToolkit.jl](https://mtk.sciml.ai/dev/).
 The following example demonstrates how to use this package to estimate the parameters of the Lotka Volterra equations.
 ## Setting up model and data for regression
-The first step is to define the symbolic model and generate some data
+The first step is to define the symbolic model and generate some data using numeric integration.
 ```julia
 using ModelingToolkit
 using DifferentialEquations